dannas/interrupt/_drafts/debugging-optimized-code.md

 0x00000008  [   4, 1] ET
 ```

+## Tail calls
+If you call a function as the last statement in a function, then the call may be

 ## Relabelling
+TODO: Probably for another post
 It would be useful to have in DWARF a way to mark where local variable is unavailable,
 but is known to be unchanged from some earlier point in the code.
 It would also be useful if DWARF had a tag for marking where a variable has not been initialized.